rajpurkarlab/cheXlocalize/README.md

 ![LOGO](/img/CheXplanation.svg)

 This the code repo referenced in the paper, "Benchmarking saliency methods for chest X-ray interpretation ".
-We provided the source code used for initial data preprocessing, generating segmentations from saliency maps and evaluating localization.
+We provided the source code used for evaluation of saliency map localization.
 To download the validation dataset or view and submit to the leaderboard, visit the [CheXplanation website](https://stanfordmlgroup.github.io/competitions/chexplanation/) (coming up soon).

 ### Table of Contents